 Managing the work of the panel was the responsibility of the Australian Government and Queensland Department of Transport and Main Roads.
 The panel reported to a Joint Working Group comprising officers from the Australian Government Department of Infrastructure, Transport, Regional Development and Communications and the Queensland Department of Transport and Main Roads.
 All panel advice, recommendations and deliverables were reported to the Joint Working Group.

-• On 7 October 2022, the flood panel released their final report and recommendations.
-The final report is available on the Department of Transport and Main Road’s website.
+• On 7 October 2022, the flood panel released their final report and recommendations on the Department of Transport and Main Road’s website.

 • The final flood report concludes that the flood models developed by ARTC are fit for purpose, in accordance with national guidelines and industry best practice, and account for the impacts of the reference designs.
 The report recommends ARTC undertake further actions during both the revised draft EIS and detailed design stages and for a suitably qualified practitioner to review the design against the flood impact objectives and actions at key design stages.